 She works through artistic research, experimental methods and interdisciplinary approaches at the intersection of architecture, performing arts, literature and geology, with the ethos of decolonization, minor politics and criticality from within.

 She has presented, performed and exhibited her work at international conferences and platforms, and is published in peer reviewed journals.
-She has been a Lecturer at KTH School of Architecture since 2018, and is currently a Simpson Postdoctoral Fellow at The University of Edinburgh, School of Architecture and Landscape Architecture, where she develops her research project “Decolonizing Infrastructures: Architecture in an Ecological Era”.
+She has been a Lecturer at KTH School of Architecture since 2018, and is currently a Lecturer in Architecture at The University of Edinburgh, School of Architecture and Landscape Architecture.

 Oh to be a bird

 Oh to have a beak